marcusanthonylorenzo/pizza-parlour/README.md

 * VSCode

 ## Description
+**My primary objectives** outside of the prompt were:
+- To use Arrays and Objects in synchrony; to store objects in arrays and vice versa.
+- To use click events to create new instances of Objects.
+- To not use global variables, within ability.

 I create each individual project without copying and pasting from the coursework, as to struggle but **reinforce** the principles being used.
 I fear I will need to do more resubs in the future, but I am proud to complete tasks on my own regard.

 **My ultimate objective was** to not just use OOP JS, but to improve my workflow, my design patterns, **planning**, **TDD**, and cleaner code in general.